vdhamer/Photo-Club-Hub/.github/README.md

 The file, in its decrypted form, gives access to a password-protected HTML page on a server containing telephone numbers and e-mail addresses of the members of Photo Club Waalre.
 Apart from the fact that the data is of little interest, this has no impact because:
-- the data, if is found to be encrypted, is automatically substituted by a second non-encrypted page with the sensitive data removed.
-Meaning it contains dummy phone numbers and e-mail addresses.
+- if the file is found to be encrypted, it is automatically substituted by a second non-encrypted file which doesn't give access to any sensitive data about members.with the sensitive data substituded by dummy values.
 - (dummy or real) phone numbers and e-mail addresses are not used yet by the app.
-Only date of birth is used to display (year-free) birthdays.

 So, all this hasstle is just so that a future App Store version *could* allow club members to unlock extra functionality using a password, but without leaking the "sensitive" data via GitHub.

 And how would the password be protected?
 The app can check a hash of the provided password.
-But the source code then gives me access to the "sensitive" version of the web page, right?
+But modified source code then gives access to the "sensitive" version of the web page, right?
 Wrong.
 Bypassing the password (e.g. a code modification), does allow a user to *see* the "dummy or real" data, right?
 Correct.
 But without the not-provided encryption key a user would only be able to access the non-sensitive version.
-Back to more relevant stuff.
+So let's get back to more relevant stuff.

 <p align="right">(<a href="#top">back to top</a>)</p>